A Beginner’s Guide to SUP Camping

 I’d love to try a multi-day trip eventually.
 This one-nighter has me dreaming of gliding further down the edge of a lake to find what’s waiting beyond the next forested cove.

-Note: This article is not sponsored in any way, but it does include affiliate links from Amazon.
+Note: This article is not sponsored in any way, but it does include affiliate links.
 If you purchase an item, She-Explores gets a small commission (4 – 8%), which doesn’t change the price of the product for you, but helps keep She-Explores going.
 All items listed are what Hailey really used, or the closest alternative we could find.

 Any SUP tips or camping stories to share?
 Comment below!